aiven/aiven-docs/docs/products/postgresql/howto/setup-logical-replication.md

     `UPDATE` or `DELETE` operations will be transferred.
     :::

-1. PostgreSQL's logical replication doesn\'t copy table definitions, that can be extracted from the `origin_database` with `pg_dump` and included in a `origin-database-schema.sql` file with:
+1. PostgreSQL's logical replication doesn't copy table definitions, that can be extracted from the `origin_database` with `pg_dump` and included in a `origin-database-schema.sql` file with: